cmrosend/Job-Portfolio/_posts/2022-09-16-enable-at-virginia-tech.md

 The Mya Team: A 13 person team dedicated to enhancing Maya’s daily life by creating devices that give her exercise and allow her family to interact with her better.
 Currently, they are working on a bike that gets Maya to exercise as she rides

-{% include gallery layout="half" caption="Various parts of what I've done while a part of e-NABLE" %}
+{% include gallery layout="half" caption="Various parts of what I've done while a part of e-NABLE, read captions for more details" %}

 ## What have I learned from this?